BRAZIL – GOAIS, MINAS GERAIS WEST & BRAZILIA

 University Anthropology Museum.
 Pottery, tools, and ethnographic items emphasize the Amerindian culture of Goias.
 Free

 Natural History Museum.
-Focuses on the ecosystem and how humans interacted with it.
+Focuses on the ecosystem and how humans interact with it.
 A Historical town has been recreated, complete with schoolrooms and traditional homes.
 Two types of Indigenous villages.

 Goiania Art Museum.
-In a lovely park with several ponds, this modern art museum has a little bit of everything – sculpture, prints, fiber art, but little that I really liked.
+In a lovely park with several ponds, this modern art museum has a little bit of everything – sculpture, prints, fibre art, but little that I liked.
 Free

 I then walked the 1 km to the Rodoviaria to get a bus to Uberlandia in Minas Gerais West.
 This is a great bus station with every bus line in Brazil represented, a mall, and a great food court with a Burger King that has been my main meal for the last 2 days.
 The bus was Express (4.5 hours, 141 BR).
 I had a front seat with a great view.